Tickets

 SPLIT TICKETS

 As if the whole thing wasn’t complex enough already, the prices shown by rail companies and ticket agents are by no means the end of the story.
 You might expect a journey of 50 miles to cost, say, £25, and a journey of 100 miles to cost £50?
 That was true once, but in the Alice in Wonderland world of railway privatisation, different routes can mean very different prices, and two short journeys can be much, much cheaper than one longer one.
 In other words, if you are travelling from A to C, the through fare might be £200, but the fare from A to B might be £50, and the fare from B to C might be £75, a total of £125, saving you £75.
 These ticketing anomalies can be weird and wonderful, and there are far too many of them to list, but as a general rule, if you are travelling towards (not necessarily into) a big urban area during the morning peak period, you will almost certainly be able to travel more cheaply with two, or even three ‘split’ tickets.
-You are allowed to do this, but only if your train stops at the ticket boundary, so check the stopping patterns and conditions carefully before buying.
+This is all perfectly legal, but only if your train stops at the ticket boundaries, so check the stopping patterns and conditions carefully before buying.

 Finally, try to avoid buying a complex cocktail of tickets at your local station.
 Staff are obliged to sell you any tickets you want, but if you hog the ticket window for twenty minutes, you will be unpopular with staff and other passengers.
-Do the research on the web, and if you can, buy on the web too.
+Do the research on the web, and either buy on the web or have the tickets delivered to the station ticket machine of your choice.
+It’s a good idea to pick them up at least a day before travelling, because you’re relying on a lot of clever technology to do this, but in our experience it’s never gone wrong.

 GROUPSAVE